ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 The Senior Citizens Savings Scheme (SCSS) is a government-backed retirement savings option for eligible individuals.

-SCSS has a 5-year tenure, can be extended, and currently allows a maximum deposit of ₹30 lakh across accounts for one customer.
+SCSS has a 5-year tenure, can be extended, and currently allows a maximum deposit of Rs 30 lakh across accounts for one customer.
 Individuals aged 60 years and above can open it, and certain retirees aged 55 to below 60 may also qualify subject to scheme conditions.

-From a tax angle, it is important to remember three things:
+From a tax angle, three things are important to note:

-SCSS can be useful in a retirement plan, but it should not be over-sold just because it gives a tax deduction.
+SCSS can be useful in a retirement plan, but it should not be chosen purely on the basis of the Section 80C deduction.

 | Point | Old Tax Regime | New Tax Regime | What It Means |